-Thailand has a resilient economy with strong fundamentals, including low inflation rates of under 5% for most of the last decade1.
-Its well-developed transportation system, infrastructure and communications network support many growth sectors such as tourism, the automotive industry.
+Thailand is the second largest economy in Southeast Asia.
+Resilient with strong growth fundamentals, the Thai economy has reported inflation rates of under 5% for most of the last decade.
+Its well-developed transportation system, infrastructure and communications network support many growth sectors such as tourism, food manufacturing and the automotive industry.

 According to the World Bank, Thailand’s GDP is forecast to grow by 3.8% in 2019.
 Exports account for nearly two-thirds of the country’s GDP and this is due largely to their strategic location in Indochina.
 With a large population of 68 million, rising consumer economy, as well as a qualified and skilled workforce, Thailand is an ideal destination for Singapore firms.

 Exports and tourism are the main drivers of Thailand’s growth.
 The tourism sector grew by 7.5% in 2018 while exports saw a 7.2% growth.
 Its key exports are automotive and electronic goods, as well as agricultural products such as rice, rubber, sugar and tapioca.